amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 We will end up with all the nodes on the right side!
 This unbalanced tree is no better than a LinkedList, so finding an element would take *O(n)*. 😱

 Looking for something in an unbalanced tree is like looking for a word in the dictionary page by page.
-When the tree is balanced, you can open the dictionary in the middle and from there you know if you have to go left or right depending on the alphabet and the word you are looking for.
+When the tree is balanced, you can open the dictionary in the middle, and from there, you know if you have to go left or right depending on the alphabet and the word you are looking for.

 We need to find a way to balance the tree!

-If the tree was **balanced**, then we could find elements in *O(log n)* instead of going through each node.
-Let's talk about what balanced tree means.
+If the tree was **balanced**, we could find elements in *O(log n)* instead of going through each node.
+Let's talk about what a balanced tree means.

 <!-- { img http://www.stoimen.com/blog/wp-content/uploads/2012/07/3.-Balanced-vs.-Non-Balanced.png Balanced vs unbalanced Tree } -->
 {% img /images/balanced-vs-non-balanced-tree.jpg Balanced vs unbalanced Tree %}

-If we are searching for `7` in the non-balanced tree, we have to go from 1 to 7.
+If we search for `7` in the non-balanced tree, we have to go from 1 to 7.
 However, in the balanced tree, we visit: `4`, `6`, and `7`.
 It gets even worse with larger trees.
-If you have one million nodes, searching for a non-existing element might require to visit all million while on a balanced tree it just requires 20 visits!
+If you have one million nodes, searching for a non-existing element might require you to visit all million while on a balanced tree.
+It just needs 20 visits!
 That's a huge difference!

 We are going to solve this issue in the next post using self-balanced trees (AVL trees).